spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-k8s/airgap.md

   available in your system.

 - Access to the `kubeconfig` file of the target Kubernetes cluster.
 You must be able to interact with the cluster through `kubectl` and have sufficient permissions to upgrade Palette.
-We recomment using a role with the cluster-admin permissions.
+We recommend using a role with the cluster-admin permissions.

 - `unzip` or a similar tool available in your system.